nathaniel-heatwole/Freedom_of_Information_Act/README.md

 • Overly conservative survivability criteria drain limited economic resources that could be better spent, while inadequate safety margins expose the public to unacceptable risk

-• Puts forth several direct quotes from the fire safety literature, saying the field does not ever anticipate having data of the type contained on the audio
+• Puts forth several direct quotes from the fire safety literature, saying the field does not ever anticipate having data like that contained on the audio